Superlógica 2022

 We investigated each ERP vertical's table to understand covered scenarios, shared behaviors, and particular nuances.
 Collaborating with the Support team, we gained insight into semantics and product specifics, allowing us to navigate problems and gather insights.

-During this stage, we could some of the requirements for the table:
+During this stage, we could outline some of the requirements for the table:

 Table scenarios and needs